 The best hostel in Darwin by far is the Mellaluca on Mitchell, a pool bar is pretty damn cool.

-It all depends on what you want to do. over 7 years ago
+It all depends on what you want to do. almost 8 years ago

 Here is a guide to Darwin city that you may find helpful.
 My favs include the Mindil Beach Markets, and Hanuman restaurant (on Mitchell Street, where most of the dining/nightlife in the city is).